 Mark Andrew Crawley, older brother of England test cricketer John, was born on 16 December 1967 at Newton-le-Willows, Lancashire, and educated at Oriel College, Oxford.
 He made his First-Class debut for Oxford University against Kent in 1987 and played for the Combined Universities team in the Benson & Hedges Cup.
 His university record of 1,189 runs, with eight half centuries, three centuries and a high score of 140, earned him a place in the Lancashire side against the touring Sir Lankans in 1990 but that was his only game for his home county.

-Crawley left Notts in 1994 and did not appear in the First-Class game again until 1999 when he appeared for the Middlesex Cricket Board in the Minor Counties Trophy and an early round of the Nat West Trophy.
+Crawley left Notts in 1994 and did not appear in the First-Class game again; in 1999, he re-appeared briefly to play for the Middlesex Cricket Board in the Minor Counties Trophy and an early round of the Nat West Trophy.

 For Notts, he scored 2,047 runs in First-Class cricket at 28.04, with six half centuries and those five centuries; in the field he took 50 catches, while with the ball he took 37 wickets at an average of 38.18, with best figures of 3-18.
 In List-A games, he played 63 matches, scoring 1,093 runs at 26.02, with four half centuries and a high score of 94; he took 18 catches.
 With the ball he took 35 wickets at an average of 37.91, his best limited-overs return was 4-26.